kyle1383/ufl-fantasy/README.md

 ### UFL API Integration
 * Update player stats live during games
 * Calculate fantasy points based off of player performance.

+### Improvements from previous iteration
+* In the process of converting site to Typescript
+* Massive improvements to error handling
+* Beginning to develop test suite